anujag24/aws-lambda-imagefont/README.md

-# AWS Lambda Image Generator
+# AWS Lambda Custom Font Image Generator

 A serverless application that generates images with custom text using AWS Lambda, deployed with AWS CDK.
 The application uses [DejaVu Sans](https://dejavu-fonts.github.io/) font and the Pillow library for image manipulation.